Ostap4ello/shAI/document/user-notes.md

 Read on:

 - [SHELLGPT](https://ieeexplore.ieee.org/abstract/document/10301251) - paper on specialized LLM for shell commands based on GPT-2
+    also: use this article to find more related works, especially to define base info.
 - experimenting on proto-1
 - put theory to bachelor's
 - [Agents](https://medium.com/@Shamimw/using-ai-agents-to-execute-shell-scripts-with-langgraph-using-ollama-a-smarter-approach-to-679fd3454b09)